Glittering Prize

-"Glittering Prize" is a 1982 single release by Scottish rock band Simple Minds, released as the second single from their fifth studio album New Gold Dream (81–82–83–84) (1982).
-The song reached number 16 in the United Kingdom, but was more successful in Australia, New Zealand and Norway, where it reached the top 10.
+"Glittering Prize" is a 1982 single released by the Scottish rock band Simple Minds, as the second single from their fifth studio album New Gold Dream (81–82–83–84) (1982).
+The song reached number 16 in the United Kingdom, however it was more successful in Australia, New Zealand and Norway, where it reached the top 10.

 A compilation album, released by Simple Minds in 1992, is named after the song, and is entitled Glittering Prize 81/92.

 Background

 In an interview with Smash Hits magazine in 1982, lead singer Jim Kerr explained that the meaning behind "Glittering Prize", stating that the song is "about getting a glimpse of something and going out on a chase for it against all the odds.
 If you're after something, or something's really beckoning, just go for it.
 The glittering prize could be a girl, or a dream".
 The band are known to have claimed that they were not particularly favourable of the song when initially recorded and released, however, later claimed that the song had "grown on them".

 Speaking to the Sunday Herald in 2008, Jim Kerr explained that following turning up late to one of the bands rehearsals, the band began playing "Glittering Prize" without him.
 Kerr explained that he "just heard the track in a way I'd never heard it before and it sounded fantastic.
 And it struck me that it was a much better pop song than I ever knew it was.
 And I was really, really delighted".